 Digital Clutter: 9 Things to Get Rid of Now

 - Freebie files that you’ve downloaded and won’t use again/ever.
 Everyone loves free graphics!
 In fact, when I come across them I usually download them.
 Sometimes, the file isn’t what I expected it to be.
 In other cases, I just don’t have the time to use the freebie.
 Go ahead, free yourself and delete them.

 - Any design you’ve created for one time use.
-Remember that time you made a shirt for your cousin’s sisters best friends neighbor?
+Remember that time you made a shirt for your fourth cousin once removed?
 You probably won’t use that cut file again, so go ahead and delete it.

 - Font download files.
 If you are like me, you download a lot of fonts.
 Once the font is installed on your computer, you don’t need to keep the install folder.
 However, this is one thing that I don’t delete entirely.
 I move the files over to my Dropbox account and off of my computer.
 This allows me to keep the install files in case I have computer issues.
 Don’t have a Dropbox account?
 Click here.